tfctesting/tfc/README.md

 [optocouplers](https://en.wikipedia.org/wiki/Opto-isolator)
 of the data diode enforce direction of data transmission with the fundamental laws of physics.
-This protection is so strong, the certified implementations of data diodes are typically found in critical infrastructure protection and government networks where classification level of data varies between systems.
+This protection is so strong, the certified implementations of data diodes are typically found in critical infrastructure protection.
+A data diode might e.g. allow access to a nuclear power plant's safety system readings, while preventing attackers from exploiting these critical systems.
+An alternative use case is to allow importing data from less secure systems to systems connected to government networks, while at the same time protecting exfiltration of classified documents from the more secure network.

 In TFC the hardware data diode ensures that neither of the TCB-halves can be accessed bidirectionally.
 Since the protection relies on physical limitations of the hardware's